sheikhdiallo/COM304_FOUNDATION_1/sessions/session2/docs/booleanAlgebraAndLogicGates.md

 | 1       | 0       | 0      |
 | 1       | 1       | 0      |

+Simple logic gates can be put together to form complex circuits as illustrated in the following sections.
-Although many gates can be described, in practice, all circuits can be constructed using just AND and NOT gates as a starting point.
+In practice, there are many ways to implement logic circuits and all of these circuit examples could also be constructed using just AND and NOT gates as a starting point.

 ## Adders